 - minimize the number of sudden deceleration and acceleration

 It’s rarely necessary to use every gear, especially on highways.
-The quicker the driver moves up a gear the more fuel gets saved.
-Experts say that fuel consumption is reduced by 10 – 30 percent by simply moving up a gear.
-Whenever a driver drops a gear, fuel consumption of a truck will increase.
+The quicker the driver moves up a gear the more fuel he saves.
+Experts say that drivers can reduce fuel consumption by 10 – 30 percent by simply moving up a gear.
+Whenever a driver drops a gear, the fuel consumption of a truck will increase.
 Therefore, it’s important for the driver to remain vigilant and look ahead to reduce excessive gear changing.

 It seems quite obvious that investing in driver education can benefit carriers by increasing fuel efficiency and reducing costs.
 David Strayer and Frank Drews of the University of Utah studied the fuel efficiency of drivers before and after simulator training that focused on optimization of shifting practices and techniques.
 The research found that after just a two-hour training course, study participants were able to increase fuel economy by an average of 2.8 percent.

 Trucking companies may also offer fuel bonus programs to drivers as an incentive to increase fuel economy.
 Such programs typically pay drivers on a per-mile basis if they reach a certain fuel economy over the course of a month.
 Other ways in which companies can increase fuel efficiency include proper truck maintenance and vehicle upgrades.
 This includes using low viscosity engine lubricants that are less resistant to flow and reduce friction and energy loss; monitoring and ensuring proper tire pressure; installing aerodynamic panels on tractors that reduce drag and improve fuel efficiency, and single wide-base tires which have proven fuel economy benefits.